 - Ralf Schäfer, Fraunhofer Heinrich Hertz Institute – Berlin, Germany

-The summer school will take place at the Fraunhofer Heinrich Hertz Institute`s CINIQ Center and 3IT.
-The two Centers stand for technology and information transfer in the triangle of innovation, science and economy in Berlin.
+The summer school took place at the Fraunhofer Heinrich Hertz Institute`s 3IT and CINIQ Center.
+The two centers stand for technology and information transfer in the triangle of innovation, science and economy in Berlin.
 The facilities offer a unique and stimulating environment for scientific discussions and joint research.

 The CINIQ Center is a networking platform and exhibition space for selected research projects and innovations in the field of digital technologies from Germany and promotes exchange and knowledge transfer both nationally and internationally.
 Currently, it serves as the home of the Forum Digital Technologies which is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).